 Each list will display in the final form as a checkbox, allowing site visitors to select as many as they would like.
 Use the "Field is required to submit form" option if you'd like to require visitors to select at least one list in order to submit.

 When creating a Lead Form, Phone Number and Phone Consent are both added automatically.

-- If you have the SMS functionality, keep in mind that Phone Consent is required if you want to capture Phone Number.
-If you attempt to remove Phone Consent and then save, you will be given an error message:
+- If you have the SMS functionality, keep in mind that Phone Consent is required if you want to capture a Phone Number.
+If you attempt to remove Phone Consent and then save it, you will be given an error message:

 - If you do not have the SMS functionality, the Phone Consent checkbox is optional.

 - Whether or not you have the SMS functionality, you will not be able to edit the text shown for Phone Consent - the default language is used to comply with legislation preventing SMS spam.

 Once you have made changes to your form, select the "Preview" option from the Actions menu in the upper-right area of the screen to see how your form will look once you add it to your web page.

 The preview will include any edits, help text, and custom instructions you have added.

 From the Actions drop-down, select "Save" to save your changes.
 In order to use this form on a web page, you must be sure to select "Save & Publish."
 When you have finished editing your form, be sure to save your work, publish the form, and click NEXT in the lower right to move on to the next step.